Healthy lungs mean a healthy life. Today, more than ever, we should be focusing on ensuring healthy lungs. Want to know how you can do it?

 Tidal volume is the volume of each breath measured during an entire respiratory cycle.
 A person’s tidal volume is calculated based on height and weight.

 Besides tidal capacity, when referring to lung volume and capacity we also have what is called vital capacity.
 This refers to the total amount of air a person can exhale from their lungs in one breath.
 If you put force behind the exhalation, you are creating what is called forced vital capacity, also known as FVC.
-To measure this and tidal volume experts use a test called spirometry1 which measures the air volume transferred.
-The same tool is used to diagnose conditions as asthma and COPD2.
+To measure this and tidal volume experts use a test called spirometry which measures the air volume transferred.
+The same tool is used to diagnose conditions as asthma and COPD.

 Practicing any of these techniques over a period will see you improve your total lung capacity, and with it, your ability to hold your breath for a longer period when needed.
 Using these techniques comes with additional benefits besides improving your ability to hold your breath; in addition to the positive effects mention above, they will also help improve your lung function.